 We hold certain people up and tell stories about founders, sometimes the great engineers that are the famous ones in the company.
 We tell stories about heroes, and they are held up and revered.
 The values that their behaviors represent are part of the culture.
 When you choose your heroes, they should be the people displaying the values or behaviors that are valued if you want those values in your organization.

 While organization design is not like designing a physical object, we use some design thinking and design tools to create the organization artifacts and how they fit together.
 These artifacts range from the systems and how we operate to the heroes we have and the criteria we use to select those heroes.
 All those things are designed, whether consciously or unconsciously.
 We’re proposing that you do that intentionally, think it through, test it, and adjust it.

-The video is an excerpt from a podcast with Dr. Chad McAllister at The Everyday Innovator.
-For more podcasts on innovation and product develop check out the podcast on his website and iTunes.
+The video is an excerpt from a 2017 podcast with Dr. Chad McAllister at The Everyday Innovator.
+For more podcasts on innovation and product development, check out the podcast on his website and iTunes.